opensafely/documentation/docs/gitpod.md

 ## Background

-In its current form, OpenSAFELY can be trickier for people who are not software developers to get running.

-This draft document is currently written in parallel to the [Getting Started guide](getting-started.md); *please reference that guide* to follow along.
-This, therefore, is a more terse document explaining an alternative route to following the tutorial, but without duplicating the tutorial content.

-There are several online environments for editing and running code, and publishing code changes to GitHub that are accessible in browser and don't require installation of extra tools on your own computer.

-[Gitpod](https://gitpod.io) is an online service that provides a coding environment.
-It interacts with GitHub and other code collaboration services to allow you to develop code entirely online using just a modern web browser. *This is by no means an endorsement of Gitpod over other available alternatives; other services may well support OpenSAFELY.* However, DataLab developers investigated have followed the Getting Started tutorial and found that Gitpod is sufficient for trying OpenSAFELY out.

-## What is *not* required

-**If you follow this guide, you do not need to install any software or clone repository files to your own computer.**

-## Requirements

-* A network connection with access to [Gitpod](https://gitpod.io).
-* A modern browser.
-* A GitHub account.
-(Other code platform accounts can be used with Gitpod, but OpenSAFELY uses GitHub.)

 ## Gitpod details and limitations

 * The free Gitpod service currently has a 50 hours per month usage